 To most people, skunks are dumb, ill-tempered animals best known as stinky roadkill, and good riddance.
-That’s unfortunate, because they’re docile, non-aggressive, and perfectly happy to leave humans alone as they go quietly about their lives.
+That’s unfortunate, because you’ll find when you read all about striped skunks, they’re docile, non-aggressive, and perfectly happy to leave humans alone as they go quietly about their lives.

 Striped Skunks, Mephitis mephitis, are the most common skunks in North America and range across southern Canada and the United States down to the northern border of Mexico.
 Their natural habitat is open areas or open areas bordered by forests, grasslands, and agricultural lands.
 So, it’s no surprise that urban yards present an enticing opportunity to them—lots of clipped grass dotted with islands and borders of shade trees and shrubs.
 And, it’s important to know that skunks play a beneficial role there as predators of pests, such as grubs, snails, and slugs, as well as beetles, wasps, ants, millipedes, centipedes, small snakes, mice, and rats, among others.